Dia Mirza: Community services and activism

 On World Environment Day 2017, she was appointed brand ambassador for the Wildlife Trust of India.
 She has lent her support to WTI's wildlife conservation endeavours for several years and is a founder-member of the organisation's Club Nature initiative, also supporting a campaign to raise awareness about the shrinking space for wild elephants in the country.

 She was also appointed as the UN Environment's Goodwill Ambassador for India in 2017 and on 7 May 2020, her term was further extended till 2022.
 She was appointed by the Secretary-General of the United Nations as an advocate of Sustainable Development Goals.
 She also turned into a blogger to save the environment and create awareness.
 She hosted United Nations Champions Gala 2019 with Hollywood actor Alec Baldwin.
 She attended the 14th UN Conference of the Parties and hosted the finale reception.

 Mirza initiated a cleanliness drive at Juhu beach on Independence Day 2019 and another at Mahim beach on 26 January, to make the beach free from single-use plastic.
 Mirza supports Ramky's BIG Green Ganesha and felicitated the winners with Tree Ganeshas in 2019.
+She has also been featured by the British Broadcasting Corporation (BBC) in its 11th edition of BBC 100 Women List 2023, listing her as one of the four Indian women featured.
+Mirza lent her voice to a snow leopard called Layla for an environmental podcast of Run Wild, which is a collaboration between Runtastic, the UN Environmental Programme and the Internet of Elephants.

 Personal life

-In April 2014, she became engaged to her longtime business partner Sahil Sangha, and they were married on 18 October 2014 at his farmhouse in Chattarpur on the outskirts of Delhi.
+In April 2014, Mirza became engaged to her longtime business partner Sahil Sangha, and they were married on 18 October 2014 at his farmhouse in Chhatarpur, South Delhi.
 In August 2019, Mirza announced their separation.

 On 15 February 2021, Mirza married businessman Vaibhav Rekhi in Bandra, Mumbai.

-On 1 April 2021, she announced that she is expecting her first child.
-On 14 July 2021, she announced that she had a premature birth to a baby boy, Avyaan Azaad Rekhi on 14 May and he was in NICU for 2 months.
-Mirza also has a step-daughter, Samaira Rekhi from Rekhi's first marriage.
+On 14 July 2021, Mirza announced that she had a premature birth of a baby boy, Avyaan Azaad Rekhi on 14 May and he was in NICU for 2 months.
+She also has a step-daughter, Samaira Rekhi from Vaibhav Rekhi's previous marriage.

+Media image

+In the Times Most Desirable Women list, Mirza was placed 14th in 2009, 24th in 2010 25th in 2011 and 35th in 2012.
+Mirza was also placed in Femina's "50 Most Beautiful Women" list.
+Times of India placed her at 15th position in its "50 Beautiful Faces" list.
+Mirza has written articles for Hindustan Times and other publications.